About

 me

 I studied computer science at PES University, spent 46 months as a software engineer at Oracle and Intuit, and am now an MBA candidate at IIT Bombay's Shailesh J. Mehta School of Management.
+I recently finished a summer internship with Accenture Strategy & Consulting in their Communications and Media vertical.

 contact